DamT0wn/saathiya-mind-connect/README.md

 10. Conclusion

-Summarizing how Saathiya’s USP combines empathy, safety, accessibility, cultural relevance, and technology.
+Summarizing how Saathi’s USP combines empathy, safety, accessibility, cultural relevance, and technology.

 Highlighting the potential societal impact and scalability.

-Positioning Saathiya as a first-of-its-kind mental wellness platform for India’s youth.
+Positioning Saathi as a first-of-its-kind mental wellness platform for India’s youth.